hughker/documentation/onboarding/custom/integration.md

 1. Go to our [Registration Page](https://dashboard.findify.io/#/sign-in/register)
 2. Select _Javascript - Other platforms_
 3. Enter you name, email and store url.
-The store url value should not contain _https://_ or _http://_ prefix, e.g. __www.mystore.com__ or __mystore.com__ are both valid
+The store url value should not contain _https://_ or _http://_ prefix, e.g. __www.example.com__ or __example.com__ are both valid
-4. You wil receive an email to validate your account.
+4. You will receive an email to validate your account.
 Click the confirmation link and proceed to next steps

 ## Provide more information about your shop

-1. Select feed language
+1. Select the feed language

 __This is an important step as we analyze your feed using a specific analyzer for each language  and frontend will be translated accordingly.
 If you don't find the language you need, conctact us at youfriends@findify.io__
 2. Choose the timzone that your shop is in.
 This is mainly for analytics to be calculated correctly.
 3. Choose the currency of your store

-__We don't support multiple currencies for the same store at the moment, unless you can do the conversion in the frontend.
-If you need multiple currencies, you would need to do installation for each currency and provide the feed with that currency.__
+__Please note: we currently don't support multiple currencies on a single store, unless the conversion is done on the frontend.
+If you need multiple currencies, you would need to generate seperate feeds per currency.__

 ## Provide a valid product feed

-At the moment we support these formats for the product feed:
+We support these formats for the product feed:

 - [CSV](productFeedCSV.md)
 - [XML](productFeedXML.md)